LLaVA-VL/LLaVA-Plus-Codebase/README.md

 [[Project Page](https://llava-vl.github.io/llava-plus)] [[Arxiv]()]  [[Demo](https://llavaplus.ngrok.io/)]  [[Data](https://huggingface.co/datasets/LLaVA-VL/llava-plus-data)] [[Model Zoo]()]

+***Note: Some parts of the code are still under preparations.
+Keep Tuned!*

 ## Release
 - [11/11] 🔥 We released **LLaVA-Plus: Large Language and Vision Assistants that Plug and Learn to Use Skills**.
 Enable LMM to use tools for general vision tasks!
 Checkout the [paper]() and [demo](https://llavaplus.ngrok.io/).